pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 the instance as a RDDLEnv using pyRDDLGym.

 ## The van den Berg - Lin - Xi (BLX) model
+A link is a piece of road connecting two intersections or connecting an intersection to the boundary of the traffic network.
+If we think of the traffic network as a directed graph, "link" is another name for a directed edge.
+Each link may have several incoming turns from other links, and several outgoing turns to other links.

+The van den Berg - Lin - Xi (BLX) model is a traffic flow model that strikes a good balance between simplicity and detail.
+The model operates in discrete time-steps of equal duration (although in principle the duration may be made to vary, as was done in the similar Queue Transmission Model (QTM)).
+For each outgoing turn on a link, the model keeps track of:
+ - The current Queue length (number of stopped vehicles at the downstream end of the link)
+ - The flows along the link

+The BLX model paper is:
+ > S. Lin, B. De Schutter, Y. Xi, and J. Hellendoorn, "A simplified macroscopic urban traffic network model for model-based predictive control," Proceedings of the 12th IFAC Symposium on Transportation Systems, Redondo Beach, California, pp. 286--291, Sept.
+2009 the similar Queue Transmission Model appeared in
+ > Guilliard, I., Sanner, S., Trevizan, F. W., & Williams, B. C. "Nonhomogeneous time mixed integer linear programming formulation for traffic signal control," Transportation Research Record, pp. 128-138 2595(1), 2016

 ### Description of the model
 ### Vehicle flow propagation in RDDL (Why is time encoded as an object?)
 ### Linear blending of incoming flows